ethancobos/dotfiles/README.md

 ### Installation and Configuration

+For MacOS:

-1. My wallpaper is included in the `wallpaper` directory.
-Setting wallpaper is going to be machine-specific
+1. Chose a wallpaper from the `wallpaper` directory.
+They are all the same, but I've included various aspect ratios to experiment with.
-2. If the sizing is off, just
+2. In your wallpaper settings select `fit to screen`
+3. For the fill color, chose hex value `1E1E2E` and set the color profile to `Display P3` (click the three dots next to the RGB drop down menu)
+4. If the colors look off then you might just need to experiment with it until it looks seamless.

 ### Usage